 Any of these sound familiar to you?
-As a marriage therapist, I am familiar with all of these issues and can help you and your spouse find the best path forward.
+As marriage therapists, we are familiar with all of these issues and can help you and your spouse find the best path forward.
 There is no wrong reason to reach out to a professional in a time of need.
 You and your partner deserve a safe and secure relationship.
 Through marriage therapy, we can give you and your partner the tools you need to more efficiently and confidently manage life’s challenges.
 A stronger marriage will, in turn lead to a happier, more fulfilling life.

 Relationships are our specialty.

-Although I offer counseling for a wide range of emotional and mental health concerns, my specialty is helping people on their quest for a meaningful relationship.
-If you are feeling lost and struggling, I’m confident that Main Line Marriage Counseling has the experience to help you rediscover what brings happiness to your life and your relationship.
+Although we offer counseling for a wide range of emotional and mental health concerns, we specialize in helping people on their quest for a meaningful relationship.
+If you are feeling lost and struggling, we are confident that Main Line Marriage Counseling has the experience to help you rediscover what brings happiness to your life and your relationship.
 Through therapy, there is always a way to address the issues you face and learn coping strategies to help you right now, as well as in the future.
 Every relationship faces battles to fight and hurdles to overcome.
 Couples Therapy focuses on identifying ineffective thought and behavior patterns in order to help actualize the dreams of both partners.
 After recognizing underlying problems, clients can fully realize their strengths and adjust certain behaviors and thoughts to see things a different, healthier way.

-Outside of being a wife and mother, I spend the majority of my time focusing on better ways to help you and your partner.
-Although my greatest assets are my compassion and empathy for a couple in crisis, I also have a plethora of resources, trainings, books, etc. at my disposal to give my clients the best shot at becoming masters of their own life and relationship.
+We spend the majority of our time focusing on better ways to help you and your partner.
+Although our greatest assets are our compassion and empathy for a couple in crisis, we also have a plethora of resources, trainings, books, etc. at our disposal to give our clients the best shot at becoming masters of their own life and relationship.